-If you select this option, then network administrators delegate a subdomain to be resolved by GNS (standard or multicluster).
-Requirements for GNS are different depending on whether you choose to configure GNS with zone delegation (resolution of a domain delegated to GNS), or without zone delegation (a GNS virtual IP address without domain delegation).
+If you select this option, then network administrators delegate a subdomain that GNS resolves (standard or multicluster).
+GNS requirements are different depending on how you configure zone delegation.
+If you configure GNS with zone delegation, then GNS is delegated a domain for which it resolves service requests.
+If you configure GNS without zone delegation, then GNS has a virtual IP address that is resolved by a DNS.